 ● Holds to ASTM d 4236

-Tie-Dye Kit, Set of 26 Natural Colored Dye for Clothes and Fabric
+Tie-Dye Kit, a Set of 26 Natural Colored Dyes for Clothes and Fabric

 The bottles hold 60ml of powder dye with bewildering colors.
 Thus, you can design your t-shirt, shoe, and other clothes as per your desire.
 Isn’t it interesting?

 Except for that, what matters the most is the safety of using the product.
 Don’t worry about that even.
 Because the product is completely out of toxic ingredients and has been formed under a contenting environment.
 You can affiliate it with one of the best colorfast natural dyes .

 One thing should be kept in mind.
 There is no need of soaking the dye for a long time, as it’s already pre-soaked.
 To get to know more, here are some particular points given below presenting the information about the total product.